SiliconLabsSoftware/docs-matter/sld247-matter-overview/index.md

 ### Software Requirements

-**Simplicity Studio 5**: Download and install Simplicity Studio 5 for your operating system from the Silicon Labs[Simplicity Studio page](https://www.silabs.com/developers/simplicity-studio).
+**Simplicity Studio 5**: Download and install Simplicity Studio 5 for your operating system from the Silicon Labs [Simplicity Studio page](https://www.silabs.com/developers/simplicity-studio).
 While the installation process is easy to follow, instructions are provided in the Simplicity Studio v5 [Getting Started section](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software).

 **Ozone - The J-Link Debugger**: [Ozone](https://www.segger.com/products/development-tools/ozone-j-link-debugger/) is a full-featured graphical debugger for embedded applications.
 With Ozone, it is possible to debug any embedded application on C/C++ source and assembly level.